Field of Dreams: Field

 Scenes of the Kinsella farm were taken on the property of Don Lansing in Dyersville, Iowa; some of the baseball field scenes were shot on the neighboring farm of Al Ameskamp.
 Because the shooting schedule was too short for grass to naturally grow, the experts on sod laying responsible for Dodger Stadium and the Rose Bowl were hired to create the baseball field.
 Part of the process involved painting the turf green.

+It was Costner's idea to have Ray hit the ball into the ground, instead of missing it, during the scene in which his character hits fly-balls to Shoeless Joe.
+Costner said to Robinson, "Do you know how hard it is to miss something on purpose?"
+Costner asked the director.
+"I can hit this ball straight down and have it dribble forward about four feet.
+That will be more humiliating."
+It was the only change Costner made to the script.

 Soundtrack

 Leonard Bernstein was the first choice to compose the score for the film but he was overbooked.
 At first, James Horner was unsure if he could work on the film due to scheduling restrictions until he watched a rough cut and was so moved that he accepted the job of scoring it.
 Robinson had created a temp track which was disliked by Universal executives.
 When the announcement of Horner as composer was made, the executives felt more positive because they expected a big orchestral score, similar to Horner's work for An American Tail.
 Horner, in contrast, liked the temporary score, finding it "quiet and kind of ghostly".
 He decided to follow the idea of the temp track, creating an atmospheric soundtrack which would "focus on the emotions".
 The score was nominated for the Academy Award for Best Original Score but lost to the Alan Menken score for The Little Mermaid.
 In addition to Horner's score, portions of several pop songs are heard during the film.
 They are listed in the following order in the closing credits: